Yellow 2291

 Yellow 2291, also known as BB-14, is a wild female American black bear who lives in the Santa Monica Mountains in Los Angeles and Ventura counties.
-She has three offspring and together they are the first bear family in the Santa Monica Mountains in more than 25 years.
+She birthed three offspring in January 2025, and together they were the first bear family in the Santa Monica Mountains in decades.

 Life

 Yellow 2291 was first captured by the California Department of Fish and Wildlife in Claremont in May 2024, at which time she was estimated to be 3–5 years old.
-After her capture, she was moved to the Angeles National Forest, after which she was captured again, this time while stuck in a tree in Chatsworth, and again returned to Angeles Forest.
-In the month after Yellow 2291's second relocation, she was tracked along the outskirts of Los Angeles to Topanga and Malibu, a journey of more than 100 mi and across four major freeways.
-She then returned to the Angeles Forest, then returned again to Topanga, a behavior known as homing.
+After her capture, she was moved to the Angeles National Forest, after which she was tracked through the Santa Susana Mountains, Simi Hills, and Santa Monica Mountains to Malibu, a journey of more than 100 mi and across four major freeways.

+Yellow 2291 was captured a second time in July 2024, this time while stuck in a tree in Chatsworth.
+She was again taken to Angeles Forest, and in the month after her second relocation, she returned to Malibu, a behavior known as homing.

 In January 2025, Yellow 2291 birthed three cubs (two male, one female) while in the Topanga Canyon area of the Santa Monica Mountains.
-Since then, the family has been repeatedly spotted in the mountain range, making them the first bear family to live in the range in more than 25 years.
+Since then, the family has been repeatedly spotted in the mountain range, making them the first bear family to live in the Santa Monica Mountains in decades.
 Yellow 2291's mate is believed to live in the Angeles National Forest, as there are no known male black bears in the Santa Monica Mountains.

-In August 2025, Yellow 2291's age was estimated at 4–6 or 5–7 years old.
-She weighs approximately 175 lb.